This is one of Michał’s watches. A 1948 Roamer with an MST 360 movement with a signed Türler dial.

 As you can see in the picture above, the lume on the dial was probably light green.
 Over time it has changed into a shade of dark greyish green.

-So, I mixed a green with dark grey and tried to match the color on the dial as good as possible.
+So, I mixed green with dark grey and tried to match the color on the dial as well as possible.

 I also fitted a new crystal because the old one was too small and didn’t fit right.